microsoft/Git-Credential-Manager-for-Mac-and-Linux/Install.md

 System Requirements
 -------------------
 Great care was taken to avoid using any features of Java that would impact compatibility with Java 6.
-If you find a compatibility issue, please report it.
+If you find a compatibility issue, please report it and provide as many details about your platform as necessary to reproduce the problem.
 1. Java 6+
 2. Git 1.9+